Chicken Caesar Salad with Focaccia Croutons1

 1 made it | 1 review | 0 photos

 Caesar salad is a classic.
 Most people choose bottled dressing, but homemade is so much better.
 There are a few extra steps, but it is worth it.
 After you make this dressing once, you will be able to whip it up quickly anytime you want.
 Adding some tasty chicken to the mix just kicks it up another level.
 We also recommend baking a few potatoes to serve on the side with a knob of butter.
 You will be happy.

 This recipes calls for anchovies, which can weird some people out.
 Don’t let them scare you!
 Embrace the anchovy.
 In our opinion, anchovies are the bacon of the sea.
 Think about it…they are.
 Seriously though, we put them in and on everything.
 You can do it!

-· 1.25 pounds of boneless skinless chicken breast.
+1.25 pounds of boneless skinless breast or breast tenders

 · ½ cup high quality extra virgin olive oil